TheOtherRolesAU/TheOtherRoles/README.md

 ## Time Master
 ### **Team: Crewmates**
 The Time Master has a time shield which he can activate.
-The time shield remains active for 3 seconds.\
+The time shield remains active for a configurable amount of time.\
 If a player trys to kill the Time Master while the time shield is active, the kill won't happen and the time will rewind for a set amount of time.\
 The kill cooldown of the killer won't be reset, so the Time Master